lambdamoses/blog/content/post/resources.md

 [Science and Faith Examined](http://www.scienceandfaithexamined.org) Caltech student events with invited speakers on central issues in science and religion.
 Videos of past events are available online.

+[The Veritas Forum](http://www.veritas.org) A program that started in Harvard and has spreaded to many other universities in the US and Europe that invites both Christian and non-Christian speakers to discuss big questions related to Christianity.
+The topics are not necessarily related to science, but some of them are, and it's good to think through those big questions in general since they matter to how we live our lives and make sense of the world.
+The forums are held annually in some universities (they're not that frequent), and the audio or video recordings of the forums are available on the website.
+Transcripts are not available, but there're written posts on the website as well.

+[Musings on Science and Theology](https://musingsonscience.wordpress.com) Blog by a Christian chemistry professor, with thoughtful articles and book reviews.

+[Science Meets Faith](https://sciencemeetsfaith.wordpress.com) Blog mainly on how scientists and theologians in history think about science and faith.

+[Society of Catholic Scientists](https://www.catholicscientists.org) The science and religion dialogue seems to be dominated by Protestants, but Catholics are standing up and have their voices heard.
+This website has interesting video recordings of the Society's conferences, which is a great resource.

+[Science and Belief](https://scienceandbelief.org) The field of study called "science and religion" is really mostly theology, philosophy, and anthropology; it's very different from science.
+But scientists of faith do have something to contribute to the dialogue.
+This is a blog by former biologist Ruth Bancewicz (now at the Faraday Institute), featuring more of the perspectives of scientists, such as wonders of nature.
+She also wrote a book [God in the Lab](https://www.goodreads.com/book/show/23217941-god-in-the-lab), which is about how science enhances faith in practice.
+This is a helpful perspectice, since the field science and religion is dominated by how science and religion interact in theory, though practice is central to both science and religion.

+[Thomas Jay Oord](http://thomasjayoord.com/index.php/category/theology_and_science) Theologian and philosopher who argues for [process theology](https://plato.stanford.edu/entries/process-theism/).
+I don't mean that I embrace process theology (still need to do more research before I decide), but how God relates to the world is an important subfield within science and religion.
+Process theology and panentheism are towards the liberal end of a spectrum of models relating God and the world (the conservative end is classical theism); they're considered unorthodox by some, but unorthodox perspectives can be very thought provoking.

+[Philip Clayton](http://philipclayton.net) Theologian who supports [panentheism](https://plato.stanford.edu/entries/panentheism/), which is another model on how God relates to the world.
+Yeah, a way I find out more websites for science and religion is to google the authors of science and religion papers I read; if the author has a website, then it probably is a thought provoking resource.

+[Test of Faith](http://www.testoffaith.com) Accessible course, book, and movie and associated resources on science and Christianity.

 #### Islam
 [Islam & Science](http://islam-science.net) Interesting articles on Islam, science, and philosophy

+[Renovatio: The Journal of Zeytuna College](https://renovatio.zaytuna.edu) Zeytuna college is the first Muslim liberal arts college in the US.
+The journal Renovatio explores big questions related to faith (not just Islam; some authors are Christian), philosophy, and modernity; some articles are about science and religion.

 #### Judaism
 [Sinai and Synapses](http://sinaiandsynapses.org) Interesting articles and videos on Judaism and science